-After testing over 200 pickleball paddles, the Pickleheads team has selected the few that are actually worth your money.
-We play with each paddle for at least 10 hours and compare them obsessively, debating what has the most power, the best control and the nastiest spin.
+Whatever your skill level or preference, you'll find a pickleball paddle to fit your play style in this list.
+After testing over 200 paddles, we've selected the few that are actually worth your money.
+We play with each paddle for 10 hours and pit them against each other so you'll know exactly which ones give you control, hit with the most power, or offer the nastiest spin.

-The best pickleball paddle right now is the Honolulu Sword & Shield J2NF.
-It ticks the most boxes, ranking highly across all attributes while costing below $200.
+As of our March 2026 update, the best paddle is still the Honolulu Sword & Shield J2NF.
+It ticks the most boxes, performing better than practically every other paddle while costing below $200.
+Read on to find even more great options.

 Best pickleball paddles at a glance